HannahJohns/compare-wins/README.md

 <img src="source/app/shiny/www/win_diagram.svg" height=450>

 Because the idea of 'better outcome' is extremely general, Generalised Pairwise Comparisons can consider trade-offs between multiple clinical outcomes.
 This allows the approach to better reflect the multifaceted nature of health outcomes.
-Other names for Gen

 ## Features